Pilot for Anti-Racism Research

 2. Project Title

-• Lay Summary: Provide a brief summary of the research project that ensures that complex ideas and technical and scientific terms can be understood by those without prior knowledge about the subject (300-word max).
+1. Lay Summary: Provide a brief summary of the aims and methods of the empirical research project proposed that ensures that complex ideas and technical and scientific terms can be understood by those without prior knowledge about the subject (500-word max).

-• Experimental Design and/or Methods: Effectively detail your experimental design, highlighting the methodological anti-racism framework.
-Include a clear plan of project execution including a detailed timeline (12-month project period) and intended outcomes.
+5. Experimental Design and/or Methods: Effectively detail your experimental design, highlighting how the methodology is linked to the chosen theory or framework.
+Include a clear plan of project execution, including a detailed timeline (12-month project period) and intended outcomes.

-• Anti-racism framework: Clearly name and articulate how the research study will use an anti-racism/anti-racist framework and contributes to a culture of anti- racism in medicine or biomedical/health research.
-Describe how successful completion of the proposed project increases the understanding of causes of racial hierarchies and their consequences, and/or will identify structural anti-racism strategies or will inform structural policy change.
+6. Anti-racism framework: Clearly name and articulate how the research study will use a theory or framework that explicitly addresses racism.
+Describe how successful completion of the proposed project increases the understanding of causes of health disparities and their consequences and/or will identify structural anti-racism strategies or will inform policy change.

-• Community Engagement: Research projects must clearly state the community impacted by the research as well as include a clear articulation of the approach to community engagement and role of community members as research partners.
+7. Community Engagement: Research projects must clearly state the community impacted by the research as well as include a clear articulation of the approach to community engagement and the role of community members as research partners.
 Proposals should describe current state of the partnership along the community engagement spectrum (e.g., inform, consult, collaborate) and describe the intended stage of engagement at the end of the award period.
+It should be clear what role the community partner played in the development of the research question or topic, who initiated the collaboration and the project, and the role the community partner will play in the proposed research.

-• Future Directions: Describe how successful achievement of the aims may enhance the ability of the study team to apply for larger extramural awards using an anti-racism framework.
+8. Future Directions: Describe how successful achievement of the aims may enhance the ability of the study team to apply for larger extramural awards or other planned outcomes and next steps from this research.

-4. Detailed Budget –$50,000 maximum for Research Project, per proposal; round up to the nearest thousand (i.e., instead of 49,867, list $50,000).
+• Detailed Budget - $50,000 maximum for Research Project, per proposal; round up to the nearest thousand (i.e., instead of 49,867, list $50,000).
 Budgets that do not appropriately support community partners for their role in the project will be considered non-responsive.
+UCSF indirect costs are not allowed in the budget.

 Budget Preparation Resources: